 Bluetick Coonhound’s Protein-Rich Nutrition

-The breed has a very high energy level, meaning it needs a diet that includes plenty of protein which most dog food for large breeds has.
+The breed has a very high energy level, meaning it needs a diet that includes plenty of protein.
 They have a fast metabolism and feel their best on a balanced diet.

 - Beef and chicken